SwedbankPay/developer.swedbankpay.com/checkout-v3/starter/seamless-view.md

 funds.
 In addition, there are other post purchase options you need.
 We get to them later on.

-If you want to get an overview before proceeding, you can look at the [sequence diagram][sequence-diagrams].
+If you want to get an overview before proceeding, you can look at the sequence diagram.
 It is also available in the sidebar if you want to look at it later.
 Let´s get going with the two first steps of the integration.

 ## Step 1: Create Payment Order And Checkin